next-actions/pytest-mh/docs/articles/bundled-utilities/auditd.rst

 .. warning::

-    It is not possible to run auditd inside a container therefore this utility can detect AVC denials if the remote host is a virtual machine or bare metal.
+    It is not possible to run auditd inside a container therefore this utility can detect AVC denials only if the remote host is a virtual machine or bare metal.

     If you run your tests on containerized environment as well as on virtual